Support beyond the session

 • Temporary tenderness in treated areas

-• A sense of increased awareness or release
+• A sense of release or increased body awareness

 Ongoing support